How to Prepare for an Appraisal

 Here are some other suggestions:

 - Accessibility: Make sure that all areas of the home are accessible, especially access between bushes and the house and to the basement, attic and crawl space

 - Housekeeping: Appraisers see hundreds of homes a year and will look past most clutter, but they're human beings too!
 A good impression can translate into a higher home value but don't worry if you don't have time to wash the dishes.

 - Maintenance: Repair minor things like leaky faucets, missing door handles and trim

-- FHA/VA Inspection Items: If your borrower is applying for an FHA/VA loan, be sure to ask your appraiser if there are specific things that should be done before they come.
+- FHA/VA Inspection Items: If your borrower is applying for an FHA/VA loan, be sure to ask the lender and your appraiser if there are specific things that should be done before they come.
 Some items they may recommend might be: Install smoke detectors on all levels (especially near bedrooms); install handrails on all stairways; remove peeling paint and repaint the effected area; provide inspection access to the attic and crawl space.